nickvorobiov/nickvorobiov.com/index.md

 - Finding prospects – B2B cold search, cold calling
 - Phone and personal negotiations
 - Hiring, onboarding and managing sales team
+- 3 years of experience in managing an IT team
+- 5 years of experience in building effective business processes
+- 10+ years of experience in building partnerships, PR, and sales development

 ### Achievements